lsainzvillalba/lsainzvillalba.github.io/_posts/2023-09-05-giantmeningioma.md

 # In progress ...

 ### HISTORY:
-<div style="text-align: justify"> 43 year old female who is brought to the emergency room after suffering an episode of epileptic seizures.
-Radiographic findings were consistent with a left clinoidal mass.
-The neurological exam was normal. </div>
+<div style="text-align: justify"> 38 year old male who presents with a history of non-controlled severe headaches.
+He came to the emergency room suffering a severe headache episode.
+Radiographic findings were consistent with a large falcine mass.
+Besides subtle underperformance on daily cognitive tasks, the neurological exam was normal . </div>

 ### DIAGNOSTIC STUDY:
-<div style="text-align: justify"> MRI brain showed left clinoidal extra-axial contrast enhancing mass compatible with
+<div style="text-align: justify"> MRI brain showed large anterior falcine contrast enhancing mass compatible with
-  a meningioma. </div>
+  a meningioma with important mass effect and edema. </div>

 ### SURGICAL APPROACH:
 Bicoronal Midline